G-Research/Bulldog/README.md

 ## Contributing

 We welcome contributions!
 Take a look at the [issues](https://github.com/G-Research/Bulldog/issues) to find something to work on.
-Make sure you read the [CONTRIBUTING.md](CONTRIBUTING.md) before contributing.
+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) before contributing.

 ### Development Guidelines
 - Follow the existing code style and conventions